Julian Salomons: Legal career

-He returned to Sydney after his marriage and managed a successful practice as a barrister.
-He first made a reputation in criminal cases.
+He returned to Sydney after his marriage and managed a successful practice as a barrister, where he first made a reputation in criminal cases.
 He had great industry, great powers of analysis, a keen intellect and unbounded energy and pertinacity.
-However, his passion for work probably led to a decline in his health and he made frequent trips to Europe to recover from these bouts.
+However, his passion for work probably led to a decline in his health and he made frequent trips to Europe to recover from bouts of illness.

-One of the significant cases he was involved with was the case of Louis Bertrand who was sentenced to death on a charge of murder.
+One of the significant cases he was involved with was that of Louis Bertrand, who was sentenced to death on a charge of murder.
 Bertrand came to be known as the "Mad Dentist of Wynyard Square".
-Bertrand had tried to kill Henry Kinder, the husband of his mistress Ellen Kinder on a number of occasions.
+Bertrand had tried to kill Henry Kinder, the husband of his mistress Ellen Kinder, on a number of occasions.
 Bertrand finally shot him, but his shot failed to kill.
-However, his actions persuaded his mistress to poison Kinder.
-This was successful.
+However, his actions persuaded his mistress to poison Kinder, and this was successful.
 In 1866 Bertrand was convicted of murder and sentenced to death.
 His mistress was discharged on account of a lack of evidence.
 Salomons was instructed after the trial and was able to persuade the Full Court of the Supreme Court of New South Wales that Bertrand should have a new trial.
-The decision was tied with two judges for a new trial and two judges against.
-One judge subsequently retracted his judgment resulting in a win for Salomons.
+The decision was tied with two judges for a new trial and two judges against, but one judge subsequently retracted his judgment resulting in a win for Salomons.
 Rather bullishly, Salomons after winning the appeal went further to argue that the judge could not retract his judgment in law.
-Luckily for his client, the court held that it could and the order for retrial stood.
+Fortunately for his client, the court held that it could and the order for retrial stood.
 However, the court's decision for a new trial was subsequently overturned on appeal to the Privy Council on the basis that the Supreme Court could not make such an order.
 The Governor of New South Wales commuted Bertrand's sentence to imprisonment for life, serving 28 years.
-He was appointed a Queen's Counsel in February 1881.
+Salomons was appointed a Queen's Counsel in February 1881.

 Royal commissioner

-In 1870 Salomons was a member of the Law Reform Commission.
-The purpose of a law reform commission is to make recommendations on updating and changing laws.
+In 1870 Salomons was a member of the Law Reform Commission, charged with making recommendations on updating and changing laws.
 On 16 August 1881 he was appointed a royal commissioner to inquire into the affairs of the Milburn Creek Copper Mining Co Ltd. Salomons reported on 3 November 1881 that 'there was an appropriation by the trustees themselves, not only without the consent or knowledge of their co-shareholders, but under circumstances of concealment and false statement, evidencing a consciousness on their part, that such appropriation was unauthorised and unjustifiable'.
 The report was to lead to Ezekiel Baker, a member of parliament and one of the trustees, being expelled from Parliament.